george24601/notes/specific/mysql/lock.md

 Mainly to avoid phatom read,i.e., range returns more results as we go!

 Note during the run it IS implemented as a combination of row lock and then gap lock

-### Insert Intention Locks

-for insert lock, based on gap lock, but will they need not wait for each other if they are not inserting at the same postion within the gap,

 ### AUTO-INC Locks